RobertLRollins/rock-paper-scissors/README.md

 ## Pseudocode

-* COMPUTE a randomly selected choice of 'Rock', 'Paper', or 'Scissors' for the computer
+* COMPUTE the computers randomly selected choice of 'Rock', 'Paper', or 'Scissors'
+  * INITIALIZE the choices
-  * RETURN the result
+  * RETURN the randomly selected result

-* INPUT a player choice of 'Rock', 'Paper', or 'Scissors'
+* GET the player to choose 'Rock', 'Paper', or 'Scissors'
   * MAKE case-insensitive
   * RETURN the result

-* INITIALIZE player selection, and computer selection
-* COMPUTE the winner of the round
+* DETERMINE the winner by "playing a round"
   * IF player picked 'Rock' & computer picked 'Scissors'
     * OR player picked 'Scissor' & computer picked 'Paper'
     * OR player picked 'Paper' & computer picked 'Rock'